gambitproject/gambit/doc/tutorials/running_locally.rst

     pip install -r requirements.txt

    .. warning::
-       Windows users will encounter an error when installing the requirements, which include the OpenSpiel library.
-Users wishing to run the OpenSpiel tutorial will need to install this manually; see the `OpenSpiel installation instructions <https://openspiel.readthedocs.io/en/latest/windows.html>`_ for details.
+       Windows users wishing to run the "Using Gambit with OpenSpiel" tutorial will need to install OpenSpiel manually; see the `OpenSpiel installation instructions <https://openspiel.readthedocs.io/en/latest/windows.html>`_ for details.

 4. Open `JupyterLab` and click on any of the tutorial notebooks (files ending in `.ipynb`) ::